Bliksempie/fractured-world/chronicles/014-the-new-world.md

 These are never guaranteed.
 But when found, they leave a mark.

-> _"It wasn’t a map.
+> _"It wasn't a map.
 It was a memory someone bled into parchment and forgot to die with."_